 Palms Australia’s participants also provide training to administrative staff who will ensure national education systems continue to run efficiently, including teachers’ salary provision, curriculum and resource development and assessment and ongoing teacher professional development.

 Gender is a cross-cutting issue across all Palms Australia assignments.
 By supporting women in agriculture, education, health, administration, industry, disability, community development and other professions, our participants contribute to a more equal society for our female counterparts and their children.

 Through the education and training of girls and women, participants contribute to an increased standing for women, increased enrolment of girls at school and greater capacities of women to earn a livelihood.
 Such empowerment of women increases their confidence to be heard and respected as equal members in society, and community acceptance of their right to do so.

 The education of girls and women is also demonstrated to have numerous health and education benefits for the family and broader community, including improved nutrition, sanitation, education and employment opportunities increasing with each generation.

 Our participants also promote and actively contribute to local community workshops within their host organisations on the themes of gender equality, women’s empowerment and mutual respect.
 While promoting women, these sessions crucially include men in the dialogue, empowering them to support gender equality.

 Decent Work and Economic Growth

 Palms Australia participants are working in a variety of areas that support sustainable income development and increase employment opportunity.
 These areas include grass-roots community income generation projects, education, sustainable agriculture and business.

 By sharing skills with their local counterparts, many participants contribute to the strengthening of institutions through the introduction of QA methodology, IT skills, finance, legal and governance processes.
 This provides greater employment opportunities and reduced risk of exploitation.
 In the rural sector, agriculture and farming specialists enhance the lives of subsistence farmers through the promotion of diverse sustainable agriculture, which increases long-term productivity and income security.
 Education is of course the major contributor to increased employment.
-Volunteers in this field mentor local teachers and assist the organisation of colleges and schools to ensure a brighter future for all.
+Participants in this field mentor local teachers and assist the organisation of colleges and schools to ensure a brighter future for all.

 Life on Land